conorgilmer/MathNotes/README.md

 # Math Notes
-Ok ok it is an excuse to use LaTeX...
+Ok ok it is an excuse to use LaTeX especially the maths stuff..

-Notes for GMAT
+Notes for GMAT mathematics
 - Geometry
 - Algebra
 - Arithmetic